 It is planned to modify existing under-frequency automatic load shedding schemes to prevent tripping of distribution-connected windfarms.
-Previous estimated completion: Summer 2022
+The estimated cost of this project is £0.8 million.
+The completion date has been pushed out due to further review of project need.